 Company branding is so much more than your colours and your logo but choosing colours to represent you and your company’s image is usually where more people start in the branding process.
 There’s no shame in choosing your own brand colours instead of hiring a designer but it’s not exactly simple.
 Let’s dive into an explanation of the colour wheel and how it can help narrow down your colour choices.

 A colour wheel consists of colours with the following distinctions: primary, secondary, tertiary, complementary, and analogous.

-Once you make a decision on colours, the online colour wheels will show you the HEX and RGB codes for each colour.
+Once you decide on colours, the online colour wheels will show you the HEX and RGB codes for each colour.
 Write those down in a safe place so you use those colours consistently with your website, social media pages, and products without having to look them up numerous times.

-As the famous artist Marc Chagall once said, “All colours are the friends of their neighbors and the lovers of their opposites,” and this is certainly obvious when looking at the colour wheel itself.
-Choosing complementary or analogous colours in a family that represents you and the image you want to portray is the first step toward branding your company.
+As the famous artist, Marc Chagall once said, “All colours are the friends of their neighbours and the lovers of their opposites,” and this is certainly obvious when looking at the colour wheel itself.
+Choosing complimentary or analogous colours in a family that represents you and the image you want to portray is the first step toward branding your company.